Observation of Anomalous Josephson Effect in Nonequilibrium Andreev Interferometers

 \keywords{Anomalous Josephson Effect, HyQUID, Andreev interferometers}

 The dc Josephson effect establishes that current flows without dissipation across two superconductors interrupted by a weak link in a so-called Josephson junction (JJ)~\cite{jos62}.
 The supercurrent $I_s$ and the macroscopic phase difference of the superconductors $\delta$ are correlated by the current-phase relation (CPR) which hosts some general properties~\cite{lik79,gol04} like 2$\pi$ periodicity and time-reversal symmetry $I_s (-\delta)=-I_s (\delta)$.
-The latter determines the $I_s(\delta=0)=0$ condition and a CPR given by a series of sinusoidal functions.
-However, most of these junctions are well described by the first harmonic $I_s(\delta)=I_c \sin{\delta}$ with minimum energy at $\delta=0$ and therefore called 0-JJs.
+The latter determines the $I_s(\delta=0)=0$ condition and a CPR given by a series of sinusoidal functions, normally well described by the first harmonic $I_s(\delta)=I_c \sin{\delta}$ with minimum energy at $\delta=0$ and therefore called 0-JJs.
 Under certain conditions, the supercurrent can change its polarity leading to a $\pi$ ground state.
 Discovered in nonequilibrium-controlled metallic JJs~\cite{bas99,sha00}, $\pi$-JJs were intensely investigated thereafter in ferromagnetic~\cite{hei00,rya01}, semiconductor-based JJs~\cite{ke19,dam06} or using superconductors with unconventional paring symmetry~\cite{sch00,smi02}.
 However, these JJs still present a rigid ground state given by the supercurrent direction which constrains the flowing Josephson current to $\delta \neq n \pi$ states with $n$ any integer.
 To date, two mechanisms have been explored to achieve JJs with variable ground states.
 Those with a large and negative second harmonic that gives rise to a degenerate and arbitrary design-determined $\pm \varphi$ phase~\cite{gol07,sic12,gol13}; and junctions with broken inversion symmetry and a non-degenerate and controllable $\varphi_0$ phase bias acting as a Josephson phase battery~\cite{szo16,ass19,str20,may20}.
 The former is possible in a combination of 0-$\pi$-JJs owing to spatial oscillations of the Cooper pair wave function~\cite{min98,buz03}, ferromagnetic weak links are the most suitable candidates thanks to the ground state dependence on the magnetic layer thickness~\cite{wei06,gur10}.
-In $\varphi_0$-JJs, the interplay of an exchange splitting field and strong spin-orbit coupling (SOC)~\cite{buz08,ber15,dol15} or noncoplanar magnetic texture~\cite{sil17} induces a finite phase shift
+In $\varphi_0$-JJs, the interplay of a strong spin-orbit coupling (SOC) and an exchange splitting field ~\cite{buz08,ber15,dol15} or noncoplanar magnetic texture~\cite{sil17} induces a finite phase shift

 with $I_J=I_c \cos{\varphi_0}$ and $I_{an}=-I_c \sin \varphi_0$ the usual and anomalous Josephson current.